We found 6 internists who accept Blue Shield near Palmdale, CA.

-Dr. Emmanuel Emenike's medical specialty is general internal medicine.
-He is in-network for Blue Cross/Blue Shield, Blue Shield, Health Net, and more.
-Dr. Emenike graduated from the University of Port Harcourt College of Health Sciences.
-He speaks Spanish.
+Dr. Emmanuel Emenike practices general internal medicine.
+He accepts Blue Cross/Blue Shield, Blue Shield, and Health Net, as well as other insurance carriers.
+Dr. Emenike studied medicine at the University of Port Harcourt College of Health Sciences.
+He is conversant in Spanish.

-Dr. Hovsep Mahdessian is a general internist in Palmdale, CA. Dr. Mahdessian is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, Kaiser Permanente, and Blue Shield.
-He is a graduate of Yerevan State Medical University.
+Dr. Hovsep Mahdessian's specialty is general internal medicine.
+He honors several insurance carriers, including Blue Cross/Blue Shield, Kaiser Permanente, and Blue Shield.
+Dr. Mahdessian studied medicine at Yerevan State Medical University.
 Dr. Mahdessian (or staff) is conversant in Arabic, Spanish, and Armenian.
-Dr. Mahdessian is open to new patients.
+Dr. Mahdessian's practice is open to new patients.

-Dr. Sonia Sethi's area of specialization is general internal medicine.
-Dr. Sethi takes several insurance carriers, including Blue Shield, Health Net, and Blue Cross/Blue Shield.
-She is a graduate of Kasturba Medical College.
+Dr. Sonia Sethi works as an internist.
+She is in-network for several insurance carriers, including Blue Shield, Health Net, and Blue Cross/Blue Shield.
+Dr. Sethi graduated from Kasturba Medical College.

 Conditions / Treatments